-We discipline our model using these reduced-form estimates and recover a structural demand elasticity that accounts for endogenous changes in future policies and bond payoffs.
+In a second step, we use these estimates to discipline the model and recover a structural elasticity that accounts for endogenous changes in bond payoffs.
 Our approach is a form of indirect inference.
-First, we extend the baseline model to include secondary markets, allowing us to replicate our high-frequency empirical exercise.
-Next, we calibrate the demand-slope parameter-embedded in the asset-allocation mandates of active investors-so that the model matches the reduced-form estimate.
-Then, we decompose that estimate to recover the structural elasticity.
-We find that more than a third of the reduced-form elasticity reflects endogenous changes in bond payoffs, resulting in an average model-implied inverse elasticity of -0.20.
-Overall, our results highlight the importance of accounting for issuers' endogenous responses and changes in expected asset repayments when estimating demand elasticities, a dimension that has been widely overlooked in the literature.
+We first extend the model to include secondary markets, replicate the empirical exercise, and calibrate the demand-slope parameter to match the reduced-form estimates.
+We find that over one-third of the reduced-form response reflects changes in expected repayment, implying a model-based inverse elasticity of about -0.20.
+These results underscore the importance of accounting for endogenous issuance and future repayment when estimating demand elasticities-a dimension that has been widely overlooked in the literature.